An Insider’s Guide to Toronto: CN Tower Edge Walk’s Celso Calori

 We recommend using Chrome, Firefox, Edge, or Safari.

-Timed General Admission tickets are available online or in person at the CN Tower (290 Bremner Blvd.)
+Timed General Admission CN Tower tickets are available online or in person at the CN Tower (290 Bremner Blvd.)

-Options are available to purchase tickets for the Main Observation Level or the Main Observation Level and Sykpod, which is the highest observation platform in the Western Hemisphere.
+Options are available to purchase CN Tower tickets for the Main Observation Level or the Main Observation Level and Sykpod, which is the highest observation platform in the Western Hemisphere.

-If you're feeling brave, then take your adrenaline to new heights and book the exhilarating EdgeWalk experience.
+If you're feeling brave, then take your adrenaline to new heights and book the exhilarating CN Tower EdgeWalk experience.

 A trained EdgeWalk guide leads the tour, which runs for approximately 1.5 hours (the outside portion lasts approximately half an hour).
 During the walk, you will have the opportunity to lean back over the city with nothing but open air between you and the ground—an unforgettable photo op to share with your friends once you get back to Earth!